By Tim Lambert

 However, after the American War of Independence (1775-1783) this was no longer possible and the government began looking for a new destination for transportees.
 In 1786 it was decided to send them to Botany Bay.

 Getting rid of undesirable members of society may not have been the sole motive for founding a colony in Australia.
-The British may have hoped to found a naval base in the Pacific.
+The British may have hoped to crate a naval base in the Pacific.
 They also hoped Australia would be a source of timber and flax.

 At any rate on 13 May 1787, a fleet of 11 ships set sail from Portsmouth.
 Onboard were 759 convicts, most of them men with sailors and marines to guard the prisoners.
 Captain Arthur Phillip commanded them.
 With them, they took seeds, farm implements, livestock such as cattle, sheep, pigs, goats, horses, and chickens, and 2 years supply of food.
 The first colonists came ashore at Port Jackson on 26 January 1788.